johnh865/AFR_Bylaws/Bylaws.md

 3.2 Electronic Participation
 ----------------------------
-Members not physically present at a meeting may partcipate using electronic transmission and deemed present in person.
+Members not physically present at a meeting may partcipate using electronic communication and deemed present in person.

 4 Voting Procedure